novix-sa/Pyplan/docs/User Guide/Model.md

 ### Module
 Modules are the containers of diagrams (workflows of nodes).
 You can enter into a module double clicking on it.
 The module navigation path is shown at the top of the digram.
 You can navigate directly by clicking to the corresponding level you want to go to.
-You can drag a group of selected nodes in
+You can drag a group of selected nodes into a module to organize your diagram.
+Or cut and paste a group in the case you want to move upstream.

 ### Text
+The text
 ## Influence Diagram
 ### Input and output nodes?
 ### Alias / Duplicate